Mbodin/murder-generator/README.md

 The generator is available online at [this address](https://mbodin.github.io/murder-generator/).

 If you want to contribute, you are very welcomed to: more information can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).
+Program documentation can be found in [index.md](./doc/index.md).
+In particular, documentation about its source code can be found in [structure.md](./doc/structure.md).

 # Installation